vicanfon/jobshop/README.md

 # jobshop
-jobshop openai gym implementation.
+Python implementation of jobshop schedulling using openai gym.

-It is composed of three my building blocks: